 Aggreement on industrial applications power range from 1 to 20 MW

-While the increasing share of renewable energy has transformed the energy market from a centralized to a more and more decentralized power production, the intermittent generation characteristic of wind and solar energy sources creates a need for fast, reliable, and dispatchable power generation to guarantee for grid stability.
-Besides large centralized combine cycle power plants decentralized power production with smaller gas turbines are an attractive option, as it can stabilize the power grid on the low and mid voltage level and helps to relieve the high voltage network.
+While the increasing share of renewable energy has transformed the energy market from a centralized to a more decentralized power production infrastructure, the intermittent generation characteristics of wind and solar energy sources creates a need for fast, reliable, and dispatchable power generation to maintain grid stability.
+Besides large centralized combine cycle power plants, decentralized power production with smaller gas turbines is an increasingly attractive option, as they can stabilize the power grid on the low and mid voltage level while providing relief to the high voltage network.
 Decentral biomass and other renewable energy sources can be used at their origin without the need of transportation.
-Moreover the high overall efficiency of such gas turbines helps to reduce the energy consumption if used in combined heat and power applications.
-And finally if such decentralized units are connected to a “virtual power plant”, the reliability of the power supply can further increased.
+Moreover, the high overall efficiency of such gas turbines can help to further reduce the energy consumption from the power production infrastructure if used in combined heat and power applications.
+And finally, if such decentralized units are connected to a “virtual power plant”, the reliability of the power supply can further increased.

-While in industrial applications small gas turbines in the range from 1 MW to 20 MW are already established, for smaller consumers micro gas turbine (MGT) technology has the potential to provide effective distributed power generation systems with fuel flexibility, particularly utilising various types of biofuel stock and coupling to concentrated solar power.
-While small gas turbines are part of the portfolio of the large gas turbine manufactures and the R&D needs are similar to that of the larger gas turbines, MGTs are generally developed and produced in Europe by SMEs with limited research and development resources (Market leader is Capstone, USA).
-Designs typically rely on off-the shelf components such as those designed for automotive turbochargers, which are relatively cheap but are not optimised for MGT operation due to the different trade-off between high design point efficiency and system size and cost.
+While small gas turbines in the range from 1 MW to 20 MW are well established in industrial applications, for smaller consumers, micro gas turbine (MGT) technology has the potential to provide effective distributed power generation systems with both fuel flexibility (e.g., biofuel stock) and compatibility with solar power generation.
+While small gas turbines are part of the portfolio of the large gas turbine manufactures, the R&D needs are similar to that of the larger gas turbines.
+MGTs are generally developed and produced in Europe by SMEs with limited research and development resources, with the major MGT production occurring in the USA (e.g., Capstone Turbine Corporation).
+Designs used by SMEs typically rely on off-the shelf components, such as those designed for automotive turbochargers, which are relatively cheap but are not optimised for MGT operation due to the different trade-off between high design point efficiency and system size and cost.
 Thus their performance characteristics are limited to what is achievable to balance research and development and production costs.
-With the growing demand for more efficient and cost effective energy systems to meet emission reduction targets, it is timely that research and development is conducted to take MGTs to a level that realises their theoretical potential in terms of performance and reliability.
+Designs that are optimized for performance are used by some manufactures such as Capstone, however the relatively low production volumes translate into expensive component costs.
+With the growing demand for more efficient and cost effective energy systems to meet emission reduction targets, it is timely that research and development is conducted to take MGTs to a level that realises their theoretical potential in terms of cost, performance and reliability.

 There is sufficient evidence that MGTs have the potential to become a fast growing industry in multiple applications with significant contributions to the energy efficient low carbon economy if a concerted research and development effort is accelerated to overcome the technological challenges that still hinder their progress.